nicolasff/webdis/README.markdown

 * Custom Content-Type using a pre-defined file extension, or with `?type=some/thing`.
 * URL-encoded parameters for binary data or slashes.
 For instance, `%2f` is decoded as `/` but not used as a command separator.
 * Logs, with a configurable verbosity.
-* Cross-origin XHR, if compiled with libevent2 (for `OPTIONS` support).
+* Cross-origin requests, usable with XMLHttpRequest2 (Cross-Origin Resource Sharing - CORS).
-* File upload with PUT, if compiled with libevent2 (for `PUT` support).
+* File upload with PUT.

 # Ideas, TODO...
 * Add better support for PUT, DELETE, HEAD, OPTIONS?
 How?
 For which commands?
-* Switch from evhttp to raw libevent + the http-parser library from node.js for clean disconnection support on SUBSCRIBE commands.
 * MULTI/EXEC/DISCARD/WATCH are disabled at the moment; find a way to use them.
 * Support POST of raw Redis protocol data, and execute the whole thing.
 This could be useful for MULTI/EXEC transactions.
 * Enrich config file:
 	* Provide timeout (maybe for some commands only?).
 What should the response be?
 504 Gateway Timeout?
 503 Service Unavailable?
 * Multi-server support, using consistent hashing.
 * Add WebSocket support (with which protocol?).
-This will only be possible after the switch from evhttp to http-parser.
 * Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.

 # HTTP error codes